In 2016, I took an action that triggered a policy violation, resulting in the disabling of my Facebook ad account.

 If you successfully set up another Facebook account through backdoor means, you must be careful not to run ads to the same domain, products, or services you’ve previously promoted.

-My primary use of Facebook advertising is to promote this blog content to reach more audiences, generate leads, get more sales, etc.
+My primary use of Facebook advertising is to promote this blog content and reach a wider audience, generate leads, and drive more sales.

-So, opening another username and password and not promoting a page from this blog is just out of the question.
+Creating another username and password, and not promoting a page from this blog, are out of the question.

 There is no thinking about this or bargaining.

-It isn’t worth it if the options don’t allow running ads directly to this blog with my brand name.
-Below is one of the pieces of advice I read online.
+It isn’t worth it if the options don’t allow me to run ads directly on this blog with my brand name.
+Below is one piece of advice I read online.

 Easy suspension, right?